Believing the lie of performance-based Christianity nearly killed me.

 We have created a culture of people who are more concerned with the external demands of running an organization than the work of Grace in our internal lives.
 Why does God’s love and forgiveness include terms and conditions once we have prayed the Sinner’s Prayer?
 We’ve set up this system of beliefs to get us to Heaven, but we are miserable as Hell here on earth.

 As an interpreter, my job is to analyze words for meaning.
-Trust me when I tell you that no one is listening to what you’re saying; they are listening to what you mean.
+No one is listening to what you’re saying, they are listening to what you mean.
 I hurt for those who are sitting in the pews, baptized as teenagers, and now barely holding on.
 I am crushed for the Christians seeking sanctuary on Sunday morning, who instead find one more obligation they must meet.
 The Christians who need a holy place to come, lay down their burdens, and simply rest.

 Evangelical Christianity isn’t that simple.